Home

 It is also a story arc that parallels the lives of many great people, such as Mahatma Gandhi, Mother Theresa and Rosa Parks.

-Sure, your life story isn't anything like these people's lives.
-That's a good thing.
-But by following the formula for a hero's journey, it gives your memoir a structure to work from.
+Sure, your life story isn’t anything like these people’s lives.
+That’s a good thing.
+But following the formula for a hero’s journey gives your memoir a structure to work from.

 The stages of the Hero's Journey: